jaysylvester/citizen/README.md

 ### Configuration

+There are two configuration options: inline and file-based.

 The config directory is optional and contains configuration files that drive both citizen and your app in JSON format.
 You can have multiple citizen configuration files within this directory, allowing different configurations based on environment. citizen retrieves its configuration file from this directory based on the following logic:

-1. citizen parses each JSON file looking for a `host` key that matches the machine's hostname.
-If it finds one, it loads that configuration.
+1. citizen parses each JSON file looking for a `host` key that matches the machine's hostname, extending the default configuration with the file config.
-2. If it can't find a matching `host` key, it looks for a file named citizen.json and loads that configuration.
+2. If citizen can't find a matching `host` key, it looks for a file named citizen.json and loads that configuration.
-3. If it can't find citizen.json or you don't have a config directory, it runs under its default configuration.
+3. If citizen can't find citizen.json or you don't have a config directory, it runs under its default configuration.
+4. Finally, citizen extends the configuration with the inline config at app startup.

 Let's say you want to run citizen on port 8080 in your local dev environment and you have a local database your app will connect to.
 You could create a config file called local.json (or myconfig.json, whatever you want) with the following: